xumesang/StackPatch/VulDevice/GD32VF103/README.md

 Replace the default `trap_entry` routine to capture CPU context on exceptions, invoke the StackPatch dispatcher, then return execution to the patched code path.

 **Changes:**
-- Saved all general‑purpose registers and interrupt state on entry.
+- Saved all general-purpose registers and interrupt state on entry.
 - Branched to the StackPatch dispatcher with the saved context pointer.
 - After the patch is applied, restored registers and returned from exception.

 **Integration Steps:**
 1. Copy our provided `entry.S` into your GD32VF103 project’s startup directory, overwriting the stock handler.
-2. Rebuild your firmware using your Eclipse-based RISC‑V toolchain.
+2. Rebuild your firmware using your Eclipse-based RISC-V toolchain.
-3. Flash the updated binary to the board via GD‑LINK.
+3. Flash the updated binary to the board via GD-LINK.
 4. Monitor the serial console to verify StackPatch logs and confirm that the vulnerable routine has been patched.

 ---